-The car that perhaps put Lotus on the map more than any other is quickly becoming hot property.
-Here’s our Lotus Esprit buying guide.
+The car that put Lotus on the map more than any other is quickly becoming hot property.
+Here’s our Lotus Esprit buyer’s guide

 The Lotus Esprit proved to be such a fundamentally excellent design that its production run spanned across four decades.
 The idea was actually first put forward in 1970, that a mid-engined car with a wedge-type shape might replace the Europa, but the limited resources at Lotus kept a lid on the pace of development and then a dive in the Lotus finances in 1974 delayed things further.
 Loyal fans were patient, though, and excited about the car that had already been previewed as an Ital Design ‘exercise’ at the 1972 Turin Motor Show.

 The Lotus Esprit was officially unveiled in 1975.
 It was built on a steel chassis with a new twin-cam four-cylinder engine purpose-built by Lotus, finished off with a lightweight glassfibre body designed by Giorgetto Giugiaro of Ital Design.
 The engine was already familiar to Jensen Healey owners, making 160bhp and 140lb.ft of torque, and was put through a Citroen five-speed gearbox.
 The Esprit weighed less than 1000kg, and performance was a claimed 60mph in less than seven seconds and onto a top speed of 138mph.
 However, the performance expectations, like those of refinement and reliability, weren’t quite met by S1 Lotus Esprits.
 Even so, demand for the car took off, especially in the US.